 Must-do: A trip to Linville Gorge deserves plenty of time set aside to view the magnificent Linville Falls from several photo-worthy angles.
 Enjoy four overlooks from the Erwins View Trail, or head to the bottom of the powerful waterfall via the Linville Gorge or Plunge Basin trails.

-Where to go: The Dumpling Lady is a Charlotte phenom that utilizes produce from local farmers (order the pork and chives dumplings), while beloved Fonta Flora Brewery – known for plow-to-pint ingredients – just opened its third location here.
-Hit both of these for an incredible lunch or dinner experience.
+Where to go: The Dumpling Lady is a Charlotte phenom that utilizes produce from local farmers (order the pork and chives dumplings), while beloved Fonta Flora Brewery – known for plow-to-pint ingredients – opened its third location here.

 With more than a century of care going into this breathtaking formal garden, Airlie Gardens is one of the most popular attractions in Wilmington.
-The self-guided 1.2-mile walking tour takes a leisurely 1.5 hours, but you’ll also want to make time to explore the 67-acre compound’s Butterfly House (opens May 15), lakes, historic structures and plethora of permanent sculptures, including a funky bottle-made chapel.
+The self-guided 1.2-mile walking tour takes a leisurely 1.5 hours, but you’ll also want to make time to explore the 67-acre compound’s Butterfly House, lakes, historic structures and plethora of permanent sculptures, including a funky bottle-made chapel.

 Plan your trip: Many folks make a tour of Airlie Gardens part of their Azalea Festival itinerary, but you can also capture the 100,000 azaleas and camellias in full bloom typically from mid-March to mid-April.